United Nations Spatial Data Infrastructure

-Background of UNSDI
+Background

-UNSDI is an initiative of the United Nations Geographic Information Working Group (UNGIWG), a voluntary network of UN professionals working in the fields of cartography and geographic information science.
+The United Nations Spatial Data Infrastructure (UNSDI) was an initiative of the United Nations Geographic Information Working Group (UNGIWG), a voluntary network of UN professionals engaged in cartography and geographic information science.

-UNSDI aims to contribute to the mission of the United Nations, from to peacekeeping to humanitarian relief, from climate change to disaster reduction, response and recovery, from environmental protection to poverty reduction, food security, water management and economic development and to contribute to the realization of the UN Millennium Development Goals.
-By facilitating efficient global and local access, exchange and utilization of geospatial information, UNSDI will make the United Nations system more effective and support its “Delivering as One” policies.
+The initiative aimed to contribute to the mission of the United Nations, from peacekeeping and humanitarian relief to climate change mitigation, disaster reduction, and recovery.
+It also sought to support environmental protection, poverty alleviation, food security, water management, and economic development, thereby advancing the United Nations Millennium Development Goals (MDGs).
+By facilitating efficient global and local access to, exchange of, and use of geospatial information, UNSDI sought to make the UN system more effective and to reinforce its “Delivering as One” approach.

-Spatial data infrastructures provide the institutional and technical foundation of policies, standards and procedures that enable organizations and information systems to interact in a way that facilitates spatial data discovery, evaluation and applications.
+Spatial Data Infrastructures (SDIs) provide the institutional and technical foundations, including policies, standards, and procedures that enable organizations and systems to interact efficiently, facilitating the discovery, evaluation, and application of spatial data.

-Given that UN agencies vary in their ability to utilise and manage geospatial information it is foreseen that UNSDI will reduce development and operational costs by working together to achieve economies of scale through generic standards, guidelines and implementation tools.
-Thus, the development of UNSDI is considered essential for increasing system coherence in the use and exchange of geospatial data and information for UN activities.
+Given the varying capacities of UN agencies in utilizing and managing geospatial information, over 30 organizations participating in the drafting of the UNSDI strategy document (through UNGIWG) anticipated that the initiative would help reduce development and operational costs.
+This would be achieved by fostering collaboration, establishing common standards, and developing shared guidelines and implementation tools.
+The participating organizations considered the development of UNSDI essential for improving coherence across the UN system in the use and exchange of geospatial data and information for operational activities.

-In the short term, UNSDI is an investment into the capacities of the United Nations System to manage its existing geo-spatial assets more effectively.
-Additionally UNSDI may serve as a model and vehicle for capacity building in some Member States that request assistance from the United Nations in managing and applying geospatial data to support their national development agenda.
+In the short term, UNSDI was envisioned as an investment in the capacity of the United Nations system to manage its existing geospatial assets more effectively.
+It was also intended to serve as a model for capacity building in Member States seeking UN assistance in managing and applying geospatial information to support national development goals.

 Development at global level

-At present the Center of Excellence for UNSDI has been established.
-The first phase of UNSDI developments consist of a Gazetteer, a Geospatial Data Warehouse, and a Visualization Facility.
-Two donor countries are involved in the present developments: Australia and Germany.
-Australia is funding the Gazetteer project, Germany has supplied office and staffing facilities for the UNSDI Center of Excellence in Bonn.
-The proposal for funding of the Geospatial Data Warehouse and associated activities is to be submitted to the Netherlands in Q4 of 2012.
+A Center of Excellence for UNSDI was established to support the development of the initiative.
+The first planned phase focused on the creation of a Gazetteer, a Geospatial Data Warehouse, and a Visualization Facility.
+Two donor countries, Australia and Germany, were initially involved in these efforts: Australia had intended to fund the Gazetteer project, while Germany provided office space and staffing resources for the UNSDI Center of Excellence in Bonn.
+A proposal for funding the Geospatial Data Warehouse and related activities was to be submitted to the Netherlands in the fourth quarter of 2012.
+However, no funding was ultimately provided for any of these activities, and the process was halted while these developments were still underway.

 Development at regional level

-The following Regional Organizations joined the process:
+The following Regional Organizations joined the process at the time: